Ridiculous Exchange Rates

 - While living costs are ridiculously low compared to developed countries (a KFC meal set consisted of a wing, a riceball, and a cup of Pepsi will cost you US$0.9), prices of imported goods varies from cheaper ($45 for a brand-new PS3 game, roughly half of locally mandated minimum monthly wage) to highway robbery ($1000 for an iPhone 4 on contract) .

-- The South Korean Won is at approximately 1,000 Won = $1 US.
-Unfortunately, the largest size bill available to the general public is 10,000 Won, which with the varying exchange rates tends to be about an $8~$11 bill at most.
-Now Korean landlords, when renting to Americans, like their rent for the year up front, in cash...So every year to two years, a number of Americans are seen with large brown paper bags full of 10,000 Won bills.
-To give an idea, my family was living in a 4-bedroom apartment that cost 5,000,000 Won a month.
+- The South Korean Won is valued at approximately 1,000 Won = $1 US.
+Unfortunately, the largest size bill available to the general public is 50,000 Won, which thus tends to be around $40-$50.
+Now Korean landlords, when renting to Americans, like their rent for the year up front, in cashnote ...So every year or two, a number of Americans are seen with large brown paper bags full of 10,000 and 50,000 Won bills.

-- The North Korean Won lost even more value in 2009, largely due to the ill-advised financial reform that's a textbook example of Artistic License - Economics in that it ignored all knowledge about how money works, even in a socialist command economy.
+- The North Korean Won lost even more value in 2009, largely due to the ill-advised financial reform that ignored all knowledge about how money works, even in a socialist command economy.
 Long story short, the government revalued the Won, chopping the two zeroes off it, but at the same time it instituted huge wage hikes to illustrate the nation's "prosperity".
-This would inflate the currency even in the most strictly controlled planned economy, but North Korea actually has a huge and poorly controlled black market, where normal ecnomic mechanisms are at work, so the new Won dropped almost to the pre-reform value basically overnight.
+This would inflate the currency even in the most strictly controlled planned economy, but North Korea actually has a huge and poorly controlled black market, where normal economic mechanisms are at work, so the new Won dropped almost to the pre-reform value basically overnight.